• Home

 The dandelion’s name comes from the French dents-de-lion, meaning lion’s teeth, referring to the jagged-edged leaves shape of dandelions.
 Dandelions grow in temperate climates, preferring full sun and well-drained soil.

 Dandelion is a common name for plants in the genus Taraxacum.
-There are dandelion species all over the world; some dandelions have yellow flowers, others have white.
+There are dandelion species all over the world; some have yellow flowers, others have white.

 The dandelion is considered to be a wild plant, although it has been widely cultivated throughout Europe and North America as a food source or medicinal herb.
-In addition to the dandelion’s wide cultivation, it has many other uses.
-The dandelion root is used in dyes and its leaves are sometimes used as food for livestock.
+In addition to the plants wide cultivation, it has many other uses.
+The root is used in dyes and its leaves are sometimes used as food for livestock.

 Dandelion Life Cycle